Europe: Unearthing the Past - Maymester 2019

 2019 Program Dates

 May 10th, 2019 - All participants are responsible for making their own travel arrangements to Athens, Greece at the start of the program and from London, England at the end of the program.
 In order to arrive in Athens, Greece on May 11th for the beginning of the program.
 May 10th is the last possible day to depart the United States.
 All other travel within Europe is included in the program fee.

 May 11th, 2019 - Official start of the program

 May 30th, 2019 - Official end of the program

 - Acropolis - Parthenon and Erectheum (Porch of the Maidens: Caryatids)

 - Free Day

-- Pompeii Archaeological Site including Villa of the Mysteries
+- Pompeii Archaeological Site including the Roman Amphitheatre and the Villa of the Mysteries

 - Greek Temples and Archaeological Museum